datarobot/datarobot-user-models/public_dropin_gpu_environments/vllm/README.md

 ### Creating models for this environment

-To use this environment, your custom model archive must contain a model repository directory structure which is expected by vLLM server.
-Refer to
+To use this environment, your custom model archive must contain at least one of the following:

+1. Download an OSS LLM directly from [HuggingFace](https://huggingface.co) via setting the following Runtime Parameters:
+  - `model`: name of the HuggingFace model (i.e. `meta-llama/Llama-2-7b-chat-hf`)
+  - `HuggingFaceToken`: a credential of type API Token that

+2. Download an OSS LLM via a user defined means via providing a `load_model` hook in a `custom.py` file that downloads the model artifacts to `/opt/code/vllm/`.

+3. Provide a `vllm/` directory in the custom models assembly process that contains a supported model.

 This environment makes the following assumption about your serialized model: